 How to assemble the Adirondack chair frame

-Then, I measure 11.5cm from the front of the side supports.
+Then, I measure 11.5cm from the front of the side supports and I make a mark.
 And I put the first side support against the strip.
 Right the way you can see in the picture.

 Notice that I begin to drill in the side support, not in the leg.
 Like this, once I finish the Adirondack chair assembly, the screws head will be hidden in the inside part.